 A sound night’s sleep is one of the pillars of good health, yet it eludes so many Americans.
-Working hard and cranked up on caffeine and TV, we have trouble falling asleep and staying asleep.
-And the alcohol and cigarettes we use to unwind can cause a loss of deep sleep and rapid eye movement sleep -- both necessary for a healthy sleep cycle.
+Working hard while cranked up on caffeine and TV, we have trouble falling asleep and staying asleep.
+Further, the alcohol and cigarettes we use to unwind can cause a loss of deep sleep and rapid eye movement sleep -- both necessary for a healthy sleep cycle.

 You have probably heard all the regular advice.
 Establish a sleep routine.
 Don't watch TV or work on your devices before bedtime.
 Only use your bed for sleeping and sex.
 Keep the room cool and dark.
-If nothing has worked so far, here are six new tips to try that you've never heard of.
+If none of those have worked, here are six unusual approaches that may just do the trick.

 01 of 06